ClickHouse/ClickHouse/benchmark/README.md

 ## Overview

-The benchmark represents typical workload in the following areas: click stream and traffic analysis, web analytics, machine-generated data, structured logs, and events data.
+This benchmark represents typical workload in the following areas: click stream and traffic analysis, web analytics, machine-generated data, structured logs, and events data.
 It covers the typical queries in ad-hoc analytics and real-time dashboards.

-The dataset from this benchmark is obtained from the real traffic recording of one of the world's largest web analytics platforms.
-It has been anonymized while keeping all the important distributions of the data.
+The dataset from this benchmark was obtained from the actual traffic recording of one of the world's largest web analytics platforms.
+It is anonymized while keeping all the essential distributions of the data.
 The set of queries was improvised to reflect the realistic workloads, while the queries are not directly from production.

 ## Goals